m-delem/quarto-research-template/README.md

-# My personal Quarto analysis project template (and workflow)
+# Quarto template (and workflow) for reproducible research

-This is a custom Quarto template for scientific research that synthesises my current favourite structure and options to use in my analysis projects.
+This repository contains a custom Quarto project template for reproducible scientific research and data analysis.
+Some of the structures in this template were inspired by [this research template by Aaron Gullickson](https://github.com/AaronGullickson/research-template).

 ## Quick start guide

 ### Install Quarto (if you haven't already) and import the template

 First install [Quarto](https://quarto.org/), which is an amazing open-source scientific and technical publishing system.
 It is very well integrated within [RStudio](https://posit.co/products/open-source/rstudio/), but can also be used seamlessly in [Visual Studio Code](https://code.visualstudio.com/) if you are already accustomed to the latter.
+From now on I'll assume you work on RStudio for convenience.

 To use this template (i.e., copy the folder on your computer), open the terminal (you can find one in a tab next to the console in RStudio), and type:

 ```
-quarto use template m-delem/my-quarto-template
+quarto use template m-delem/quarto-research-template
 ```

 Then enter `Y` to trust the template, and specify the path of the folder you want to place your project into, e.g. `GitHub/my-project`.
 By default, the root is `~Users/Your-username/Documents/`.

 ### Setup the project

-From now on I'll assume you work on RStudio for convenience.

 - Open the `open-this-file-first.RProj`: this will open the project in RStudio and set the current directory as the working directory immediately.